fpsom/IntroToMachineLearning/episodes/03-eda-unsupervised-learning.md

           Max.   :28.110   Max.   :39.28   Max.   :188.50   Max.   :2501.0
 ```

+Let's check the summary of the re-centered and scaled data

 ```r
 # Summarize first 5 columns of the re-centered and scaled data
 breastCancerDataNoID_tr[1:5] %>% summary()
 ```

-The output should look like this:
+The summary now should look like this:

 ```r
 Diagnosis  Radius.Mean       Texture.Mean     Perimeter.Mean      Area.Mean